 For those birders who've never before ventured south of the US border, or for those who prefer their tropical experiences to be short and super sweet, the small Central American country of Belize offers an ideal birding destination.
-With a diversity of species that includes many birds in families associated with the New World tropics, a rich assortment of habitats in which to search for them, plus minimal time spent traveling -- four nights at one lodge, three at the other, with a short charter flight between the two -- our revamped Belize tour offers a truly engaging tropical experience.
+With a diversity of species that includes many in families associated with the New World tropics, a rich assortment of habitats in which to search for them, plus minimal time spent traveling -- four nights at each lodge -- our revamped Belize tour offers a truly engaging tropical experience.

 Select the KEY INFO tab or click here for our itinerary plus space requests, status, fees, limits, and guides for any departure.